JeffersonLab/jiriaf-test-platform/main/slurm-nersc-ornl/readme.md

 - `ERSAP_EXPORTER_PORT_BASE`: The base port for ERSAP exporter (default: 20000)
 - `JRM_EXPORTER_PORT_BASE`: The base port for JRM exporter (default: 10000)
 - `TOTAL_NUMBER`: The total number of jobs to submit (passed as an argument)

+**Notice:** The ERSAP_EXPORTER_PORT_BASE, PROCESS_EXPORTER_PORT, EJFAT_EXPORTER_PORT, and ERSAP_QUEUE_PORT should be compatible with the ports created when JRMs are deployed.
+Refer to the [JIRIAF Fireworks repository](https://github.com/JeffersonLab/jiriaf-fireworks) for details on port management.
+Ensure that these port ranges align with the `custom_metrics_ports` in your site configuration file and use the JRM Launcher's port management commands to check or clear port ranges before deployment if necessary.

 ## 6. Understanding the Templates